-For the Degree of Doctor, the doctoral student shall

-- 3. demonstrate the capacity for scholarly analysis and synthesis as well as to review and assess new and complex phenomena, issues and situations autonomously and critically - 4. demonstrate the ability to identify and formulate issues with scholarly precision critically, autonomously and creatively, and to plan and use appropriate methods to undertake research and other qualified tasks within predetermined time frames and to review and evaluate such work - 5. demonstrate through a dissertation the ability to make a significant contribution to the formation of knowledge through his or her own research - 6. demonstrate the ability in both national and international contexts to present and discuss research and research findings authoritatively in speech and writing and in dialogue with the academic community and society in general - 7. demonstrate the ability to identify the need for further knowledge, and - 8. demonstrate the capacity to contribute to social development and support the learning of others both through research and education and in some other qualified professional capacity.
+ANNEX: QUALITATIVE TARGETS Qualitative target in accordance with the Higher Education Ordinance (HF) Degree of Doctor Knowledge and understanding For the Degree of Doctor, the doctoral student shall - demonstrate broad knowledge and systematic understanding of the research domain as well as advanced and up-to-date specialised knowledge in a limited area of the research domain, and - demonstrate familiarity with research methodology in general and the methods of the specific research domain in particular.
+Competence and skills For the Degree of Doctor, the doctoral student shall - demonstrate the capacity for scholarly analysis and synthesis as well as to review and assess new and complex phenomena, issues and situations autonomously and critically - demonstrate the ability to identify and formulate issues with scholarly precision critically, autonomously and creatively, and to plan and use appropriate methods to undertake research and other qualified tasks within predetermined time frames and to review and evaluate such work - demonstrate through a dissertation the ability to make a significant contribution to the formation of knowledge through his or her own research - demonstrate the ability in both national and international contexts to present and discuss research and research findings authoritatively in speech and writing and in dialogue with the academic community and society in general - demonstrate the ability to identify the need for further knowledge, and - demonstrate the capacity to contribute to social development and support the learning of others both through research and education and in some other qualified professional capacity.
 Judgement and approach